Last Updated: February 21, 2023

 However, just because Grab is the shiney new toy in Bali, doesn’t mean it’s welcomed anymore than Uber was.
 Local taxi drivers are still furious about the government allowing ride sharing apps to take a portion of their business.

 In April 2018 the DPS Airport in Bali set up a Grab stand at the airport, but only in the domestic arrivals terminal.
-Rumor has it, they are pushing to get a stand at the International Arrivals terminal later this year.
+As of 2023, there is now also one at the international terminal.

 Should you use Grab in Bali?